tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-06-26-frameworks.md

 [Jan Chipchase](https://janchipchase.com/) outlines this tension nicely (bolding mine):

-> “A framework is a way of organising information that supports comprehension and recall.
-A well-designed framework can communicate both simple and complex ideas without overwhelming the reader.
+> “**A framework is a way of organising information that supports comprehension and recall.
+A well-designed framework can communicate both simple and complex ideas without overwhelming the reader**.
 While there are many widely used frameworks that have stood the test of time, every project has unique raw materials that can lead to something new.

-> A framework, even one that appears at first glance to be mundane, has the potential to reveal the world in a new light.
+> **A framework, even one that appears at first glance to be mundane, has the potential to reveal the world in a new light**.

-> It takes time to tease out the optimal framework, from the first inkling of an idea run by the team to stress-testing the model to see it if stands up to new data.
-Novices tend to become enamoured by high-concept/low-data frameworks that take an additional cognitive effort to process and are light on insight.”{% include tufte-sn.html id="fieldguide" content="Page 383 of <a href='https://www.thefieldstudyhandbook.com/'>The Field Study Handbook</a> by Jan Chipchase" %}
+> It takes time to tease out the optimal framework, from the first inkling of an idea run by the team to stress-testing the model to see it if stands up to new data. **Novices tend to become enamoured by high-concept/low-data frameworks that take an additional cognitive effort to process and are light on insight**.”{% include tufte-sn.html id="fieldguide" content="Page 383 of <a href='https://www.thefieldstudyhandbook.com/'>The Field Study Handbook</a> by Jan Chipchase" %}

 Simple frameworks are easier to communicate, travel faster inside an organization and have fewer barriers to adoption.
 A simple framework and a little operational efficiency is a knife through hot butter of an organization.